Skip to main content

 The above code will redirect the user to the admin.php?page=model-transaction&model-message=updated.

-Since the plugin support custom message via model-message query string and match it with labels in custom model.
-You can set the custom message by adding item_updated label in the labels parameter of the model registration.
-For example:
+Since the plugin supports custom messages via the model-message query string and matches it with labels in the custom model.
+You can set the custom message by adding the item_updated label in the labels parameter of the model registration.

 mb_register_model( 'transaction', [